chrisleedavis/deliverytracker/README.md

     },

     databaseUrl: "YOUR DB URL HERE",
-    databaseStartCommand: "YOUR START COMMAND HERE"
+    databaseStartCommand: "YOUR START COMMAND HERE",
+    secret: "YOUR JWT SECRET HERE"

 };
 ```